xavierclements/aef-data-orchestration/README.md

 False
 ```
 ### Terraform
-The provided Terraform code enables reading defined JSON data pipelines definitions and managing the deployment of the resulting Cloud Workflows.
-In addition to the example using Terraform's *null_resource* to generate Cloud Workflows, these workflows can also be generated and deployed as a separate step within your CI/CD pipeline.
+The provided Terraform code enables reading defined JSON data pipelines definitions and managing the deployment of the resulting Cloud Workflows or Composer DAGs.
+In addition to the example using Terraform's `null_resource` to generate Cloud Workflows, these workflows can also be generated and deployed as a separate step within your CI/CD pipeline.
 1. Locate your JSON data pipeline definition files in the repository.
 ```
 ├── workflow-definitions